One of the most common questions we hear from patients considering implants is,

 When you lose a tooth, the bone that once supported it can deteriorate with time.
 Without stimulation from a tooth root, the jawbone no longer receives the necessary stimulation to preserve its density and structural integrity.
 In such cases, your dentist may recommend a bone graft before placing the implants.

-Bone grafting rebuilds or reinforces the jawbone, creating a solid foundation for the implant.
+Bone grafting rebuilds or reinforces the jawbone, creating a solid foundation for the dental implant.
 This is particularly important when a tooth has been absent for an extended period or when bone loss is caused by trauma or infection.

 Types of Bone Grafts and Healing Time